jmlea16/GEEClimT/README.md

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/af2373eb-b33d-4802-ab98-724228931183)

-Once the ERA5 Daily Aggregates data is selected in the drop-down menu, the data will be displayed on top of the map like shown below.
+Once the ERA5 Daily Aggregates data is selected in the drop-down menu, the data will be displayed on top of the map as shown below.
 For more information on the selected data, click the blue text below step 1 in the interface.
 This will open a new tab in Earth Engine Data Catalog and provide a description of the dataset, its properties and citations.

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/10e70a78-4516-4be4-8493-7520b6a458b6)